 First National Bank Bureau de Change fnb.co.za

-Master Currency mastercurrency.co.za
+Master Currency master currency.co.za

-Standard Bank Bureau de Change standardbank.co.za
+Standard Bank Bureau de Change standard bank.co.za

-ATMs, shops and hotels also accept most international banking cards.
+ATMs, shops, and hotels also accept most international banking cards.

-There are plenty of ways you can explore the wonders of the Mother City – taking a stroll, cycling or using one of these quick modes of transportation.
+There are plenty of ways you can explore the wonders of the mother-city – taking a stroll, cycling or using one of these quick modes of transportation.

 South Africans drive on the left-hand side of the road and local vehicles are all right-hand drive.
-Distances and speed limits are in kilometres with the average speed within the city at a cool 60 km/h (unless otherwise indicated by road signs) while highways and main arterial roads vary between 80, 100 and 120 km/h.
+Distances and speed limits are in kilometers with the average speed within the city at a cool 60 km/h (unless otherwise indicated by road signs) while highways and main arterial roads vary between 80, 100 and 120 km/h.

 The wearing of a seatbelt by all passengers, including those in the back seats, is enforced by law in South Africa, and it’s illegal to drive while using a mobile phone.

 Parking in most designated City of Cape Town bays will cost you R5.60 for 30 minutes, which is payable to a uniformed official who will issue you with a receipt.
-Unofficial car guards in other areas, usually recognisable by a neon safety vest but without an official uniform or insignia, will expect a small tip (about R2 to R5) for watching your car, though this is discretionary.
+Unofficial car guards in other areas, usually recognizable by a neon safety vest but without an official uniform or insignia, will expect a small tip (about R2 to R5) for watching your car, though this is discretionary.